surroundaustralia/VocPrez-theme-gsq/README.md

 * `$VP_THEME_HOME` - installation dir of this theme, no trailing slash
 * `$VP_HOME` - installation dir of VocPrez, no trailing slash
+* `$SPARQL_ENDPOINT` - the underlying SPARL endpoint used by VocPrez to query for vocabularies